Electric-Coin-Company/zcash-docs/source/rtd_pages/windows-installation.md

-# Installing Zcashd & Zcash-cli on Windows
+# Zcashd & Zcash-cli on Windows

 We do not currently support Zcashd & Zcash-cli on Windows.